What is the best way to contact Albion?

 National Pipe Thread Tapered (NPT) is a U.S. standard for tapered threads used to join pipes and fittings.
 Nominal Pipe Size is loosely related to the inside diameter of schedule 40 pipe.
 Because of the pipe wall thickness, the actual diameter of the threads is larger than the NPS, considerably so for small NPS.
 Other schedules of pipe have different wall thickness but the OD (outer diameter) and thread profile remain the same, so the inside diameter of the pipe is therefore different from the nominal diameter.

-American National Extra Fine Thread Series (NEF) is used to describe the thread specification when the threads per inch are greater than 14, as used on our #187-3 Front Cap nozzle for the #200-5 and 103-15 guns which is threaded 7/8" 20 tpi.
+American National Extra Fine Thread Series (NEF) is used to describe the thread specification when the threads per inch are greater than 14, as used on our #187-3 Front Cap nozzle for the #200-5 and 103-15 guns which are threaded 7/8″ 20 tpi.

 Sometimes NPT threads are referred to as MPT (Male Pipe Thread), MNPT, or NPT(M) for male (external) threads, and FPT (Female Pipe Thread), FNPT, or NPT(F) for female (internal) threads.

 Dripping or run-on from a sealant or adhesive dispensing gun is due to several factors.
 Some of them can be minimized by the operator and the design of the dispensing tool, but others are outside of the control of either.
 Among the uncontrollable are the viscosity of the material (thicker products tend to drip less), the compressibility of the material (the less compressible the less potential for run-on), swelling of the cartridge (rigid cartridges drip less), and friction of the piston inside the cartridge (pistons that retract slightly after the pressure is released drip less).

 You can prove this by removing a cartridge from a gun immediately after finishing a dispensing cycle.
 Some will continue to ooze while standing upright outside a gun!